SQream/sqream_docs/data_ingestion/index.rst

 *************************
 Data Ingestion Sources
 *************************
-The **Data Ingestion Sources** provides information about the following data ingestion sources:
+The **Data Ingestion Sources** provides information about the following:

 .. toctree::
    :maxdepth: 1